jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 W> For the Export and View commands, the output file of form W> `<basename>.html` will be overwritten without notice.

-The table above lists the keybindings for carrying out these commands, but they are also available from the Markdown menu.
+T> The table above lists the keybindings for carrying out these T> commands, but they are also available from the Markdown menu.

 ## Markup Hiding {#markup-hiding}